dnwiebe/Orienteer/README.md

 it had to be ```WEATH_SVC_URL```.

-Orienteer makes that sort of inconsistency much more difficult (although it can be done, if you insist, which we hope you won't).
+Orienteer makes that sort of inconsistency much more difficult (although it can still be done, if you insist, which we hope you won't).
 Each configuration source (or _Lookup_) that Orienteer knows about defines its own naming conventions, and applies them based on the names of the configuration properties in